petermarshallio/blog-pmio/clgqeo93p000g09mqfebmhu5u.md

 ---

 My team is passionate about supporting the Apache Druid community.
-We are driven to improve your overall experience.
-In this post, I share a story of understanding and honing community support in the hope that it will provide some useful resources in your own DevRel journey.
+We are driven to improve the overall community support experience.
+In 2022, a group of community members got together to assess what it was like, and to think about how things could be better.
+In this post, I share our story.

 ## Step 1: Defining what "support" means

 I'm a stickler for defining what words mean.
 And yes, I'm also a bit of a grammar fiend, I'm afraid!
-I wanted everyone to be clear what the term "support" really meant to us as a group.
-[Taz Chaudhry](https://www.linkedin.com/in/tahira-c-989a0642/) and [Caroline Harris](https://www.linkedin.com/in/caroline-harris-04783550/) (awesome support leaders I've worked with for many years) helped develop an answer to that fundamental question: "what does support for our open source community look like?"
+I personally wanted everyone to be clear about what the term "support" really meant.
+[Taz Chaudhry](https://www.linkedin.com/in/tahira-c-989a0642/) and [Caroline Harris](https://www.linkedin.com/in/caroline-harris-04783550/) (awesome support leaders I've worked with for many years) helped develop an answer to that fundamental question.

-I'm a bit of a fan of [ITIL](https://en.wikipedia.org/wiki/ITIL), so we didn't re-invent the wheel.
-Using a number of awesome resources (like this [blog from BMC Software](https://www.bmc.com/blogs/support-levels-level-1-level-2-level-3/)) we quickly worked up a table of what we felt support was - and more than that, how it is different depending on the circumstances.
+Being fans of [ITIL](https://en.wikipedia.org/wiki/ITIL), we didn't re-invent the wheel.
+We quickly worked up a table of what we felt support was - and how it is different depending on the circumstances.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1682065318253/7bc9ec53-df4c-4de5-9bcf-a7d18b7a0558.png align="center")

+Now we could ask *who*, in the community, was involved in each tier of support.
+What kinds of community members are likely to be in demand?
+Where are they?
+What are their motivations?
+What barriers are there to them being in on the action?

-Now we could start to clear up what people meant by "open source support", and ask *who* was involved in each of the levels of support.
-I'm happy to say that the outcome of those conversations re-affirmed to all of us that our company's mission remained the same:
+I'm happy to say that when we had those conversations inside our own company, it rallied everyone around one of our company's core mission statements:

 > "Make it as easy as possible for people to use Druid and build awesome data applications on top of it".

-## Step 2: Understanding the demand
+## Step 2: Understanding where it happens

 Each Apache [PMC](https://projects.apache.org/projects.html) states its preferred channels of communication on its project website.
 This sets an expectation, especially for people involved in or using Apache projects like Druid.